Rock ‘n’ Roll

 Peter also stayed in the state and continues to be involved in music, occasionally performing with Mark and members of other local bands from the great “garage band” era.

 The Ascots lead singer and frontman has also remained in Rhode Island.
-He may have been the first member to release a solo recording.
-His independent single, “Look At Me”, an original song, is a fine effort.
-We don’t have a release date on the record, but it is an almost “classical” sounding pop gem, somewhere between The Left Banke’s “Pretty Ballerina” and the early part of Cat Stevens’ second career on A&M (“Mona Bone Jakon” and “Tea For The Tillerman”).
-I’m guessing early 1970s.
-He also released an album on CD in 1998 under the group name “Blue Angel” in partnership with another musician, Harry Dorsey.
-I’ve been unable to track this down so far.
+In the early 1970s, he released an independent single, “Look At Me.”
+It’s an original song and a fine effort.
+It is an almost “classical” sounding pop gem, somewhere between The Left Banke’s “Pretty Ballerina” and the early part of Cat Stevens’ second career on A&M (“Mona Bone Jakon” and “Tea For The Tillerman”).
+In 1998, he released an album on CD under the group name “Blue Angel” in partnership with another musician, Harry Dorsey.

 Super S-102: Monkey See – Monkey Do b/w You Can’t Do That (1966)